hmcts/pip-shared-infrastructures/README.md

 ## Federated Identity Setup

-The federated identity setup for the MI is configured via a KV value named 'crime-oidc-issuer-config'.
+The federated identity setup for the MI is configured via the bootstrap KV value named 'crime-oidc-issuer-config'.
 This is a JSON object that contains the following properties:

 ```json
 {